Skip to main content

 Pre-license: 90 hours, WVREC-approved

-West Virginia real estate exam — frequently asked questions
+West Virginia real estate exam — your questions answered

 How many questions are on the West Virginia real estate exam?

-The West Virginia real estate salesperson exam contains 130 multiple-choice questions split into two sections — 80 national questions and 50 West Virginia-specific questions.
-The two sections are scored independently.
+The West Virginia salesperson exam is 130 multiple-choice questions delivered by Pearson VUE — 80 national questions on general principles and 50 West Virginia-specific questions on state license law, WVREC rules, and local practice such as mineral rights.
+The two portions are scored separately.

-What is the passing score on the West Virginia real estate exam?
+What is the passing score on the West Virginia exam?

-Who administers the West Virginia real estate exam?
+Who administers the West Virginia exam and how do I schedule it?

 How many pre-license hours does West Virginia require?